React Framework for Frontend Development – Key Features

 Comparison Between Angular and React

-Although much has been discussed on Angular vs React in the above lines that are enough to understand both frameworks, yet the following comparison between Angular and React will help readers make a decision.
-Many front-end development companies can help you get the most out of both the framework for your front-end development needs.
+Although much has been discussed on Angular vs. React in the above lines that is enough to understand both frameworks, the following comparison between Angular front-end web development and React front-end web development will help readers make a decision.
+Many front-end development companies can help you get the most out of both frameworks for your front-end development needs.

 Application Types – React is suitable for developing native apps, hybrid apps, or web apps.
 Angular is suitable for developing a Single Page Application (SPA) and mobile apps.